-Clear Your Cache
+Clear Your Phone’s Cache

 The cache on your phone is a storage area devoted to the operating system or individual apps.
 Sometimes if the cache becomes damaged or corrupted, this can cause issues with the operation of the phone, including your microphone.

 The last resort is to backup your phone’s data and applications and then do a factory reset.
 This will resolve any possible software issue.
 It is important that you back up first, however, as a reset is going to erase all the data on your phone.
-This TechJunkie article on how to factory reset your Galaxy S8 or Galaxy S8 Plus will show you how to perform this task.
+Then you’ll need to restore your phone’s data from backup.

 If despite all of these steps, your microphone is still not working, then the bad news is that there is probably something physically wrong with your microphone and your phone will need to be repaired by an authorized technician or replaced by the retailer or service provider you bought it from.